First Education

 Post Image

-Today I had the opportunity to observe Joseph tutor his Year 8 Math student.
+Hey everyone, I had another last minute cancellation and had the chance to observe Seb tutor his Year 12 Maths Extension student.

 Observation